soonkienyuan/PUPILS-AND-TEACHERS-POPULATION-DEMOGRAPHIC/README.md

 This project report is to explore the population of pupils and teachers by state and each district education office and composition of pupils and teachers by several target variable.

+**I created an interactive and animated dashboard for this project.
+Please utilise the available buttons and sliders to animate the graph.**

 ## Motivation

 ![Image](https://github.com/soonkienyuan/PUPILS-AND-TEACHERS-POPULATION-DEMOGRAPHIC/blob/main/image/news.jpg?raw=true)